 Located in the Region of Provence, Aix-en-Provence was founded in 123 BC by the Romans, who were already in nearby Marseille, the port city on the Mediterranean.
-But Aix-en-Provence had something else that the Romans were interested in: natural hot springs.
+But Aix-en-Provence had something else that the Romans were interested in: natural hot springs and spa.

 The thermal springs were reputed for their healing powers, attracting Romans and tourists from all over Europe.

 During the Middle Ages, Aix-en-Provence was the capital of Provence, when it became an artistic center and seat of learning.
 Today, the city hosts several universities in the area, making it a vibrant student town (although one with more expensive tastes).